Pix4D/concourse-pool-boy/README.md

 We strongly suggest to use our [forked version of the Concourse pool-resource], since this enables the Pool Boy to query the ATC and determine if a lock is stale based on correct liveliness information about the job which acquired it.
 To enable the Pool Boy to query the ATC, see section "Enabling ATC querying".

-On the other hand, if paired with the original Concourse pool resource, the only criteria it can use for staleness is a timeout, so it is possible for the Pool Boy to steal a lock out of a perfectly fine job and cause mayhem when the job that owned the lock attempts to unclaim it.
+On the other hand, if paired with the original Concourse pool resource, the only criterion it can use for staleness is a timeout, so it is possible for the Pool Boy to steal a lock out of a perfectly fine job and cause mayhem when the job that owned the lock attempts to unclaim it.

 ## Status